Tagged: freedom of speech

 This is not only an accident but also a hit-and-run, and not only a hit-and-run but also manslaughter.
 The difference with murder is that the driver and passengers probably didn’t intend to kill Anjali by dragging her, they had rather hoped the body would detach, alive, from under the car so they could drive away, released from this “burden.”
 However, the drag was an act of violence causing injuries that resulted in death: the definition of manslaughter.

+Delhi CM, who demands a death sentence for them, seems to have another appreciation of the facts; he may think they dragged a person unknown to them with the purpose of taking her life, that they had a design to choose a random prey to torture and kill her or took the opportunity of an unexpected traffic accident to satisfy murderous instincts and they enjoyed it.
+But neither the chief minister nor I is a judge of the facts.
+The jury will settle it.
+In the meantime, as the chief minister talks his mind, I talk my mind too.
 The facts of the case as known so far from reports by Indian media seem to point to manslaughter rather than murder, unless the men knew the victim, a point the police said they are investigating.
 If the men knew the victim, the police may find biographical elements in their relationships that could constitute a plausible mens rea for murder, for instance if they bore her a grudge for some reason or other.
 Absent a previous relationship, there seems to be no other possible mens rea other than, for instance, a murderous mindset oriented toward random gruesome acts (but if the men don’t have a criminal record, this will hardly obtain, unless a psychiatric report points to the same) or a hatred for women that would make the case a femicide, a hate crime (which the Commission for Women has hastily presumed without, in my opinion, good reason, if not the assumption that Indian males, or all males, are prone to roaming streets for killing women – but is this assumption or prejudice?
-To be sure, Anjali’s clothes were torn by the long drag, and this could make think of rape.)
+To be sure, Anjali’s clothes had been torn by the long drag, and this could make think of rape.)

 c/ Police conduct

 Assuming police are trying to protect the BJP politician, their best asset for this at the present stage would be Nidhi, that is, they would shift attention from the men to Nidhi.
 She would be the one responsible for the accident and the men would have noticed nothing, neither the accident nor the drag, they’re cleared.
-If police staged Nidhi’s interview, as some suggest, they would have knowingly induced her to tell lies, such as “Anjali was drunk and I wasn’t, and yet she insisted to drive” which would, unanticipated by her, later be dispelled by forensic expertise (no alcohol found by the postmortem) and cast serious doubts on her personality.
+If police staged Nidhi’s interview, as some suggest, they would have knowingly induced her to tell lies, such as her claim that “Anjali was drunk and I wasn’t, and yet she insisted to drive” which would, unanticipated by her, later be dispelled by forensic expertise (no alcohol found by the postmortem) and cast serious doubts on her personality.
 Therefore, if the claim is police interference, insistence on charging Nidhi is not quite consistent, because Nidhi’s words may have been staged: apparently an attempt to clear herself but in fact a trap diabolically laid for her by police.

 (iii)